grafana/grafana/docs/sources/upgrade-guide/when-to-upgrade/index.md

 ## How to find the specifics for a release

 We love sharing all our great features with you so you can leverage Grafana to its fullest.
-We also understand that great release documentation allows you to upgrade with confidence.
+We also understand that complete release documentation allows you to upgrade with confidence.
 Whether it’s knowing that a bug has been fixed, seeing that a security vulnerability is patched, or understanding how to mitigate the impact of breaking changes, proper documentation allows you to make informed decisions about when to upgrade your local Grafana instances.

 We provide release documentation in multiple places to address different needs: